CODE OF CIVIL PROCEDURE IN THE PITCAIRN ISLANDS

 Process service in Pitcairn must notify a party (such as a defendant), the court, or an administrative body of a first legal action so that the party or body may take appropriate action in response to the action before the court, body, or other tribunals.

 For a document to be served in Pitcairn, it must be handled by proper authority in line with the laws of the Contracting Party that has requested the service.
 The applicant (i.e., the forwarding authority of the requesting Contracting Party) may request a specific technique or procedure so long as doing so does not run afoul of the laws of the requested Contracting Party.
-It is important to involve Undisputed Legal to serve your papers since we can help to protect your rights and interests.
+Involving Undisputed Legal to serve your papers is essential since we can help protect your rights and interests.
 Serving legal documents can be a sensitive issue.
-At Undisputed Legal, we make it our responsibility to ensure that your documents are served properly and that your rights are protected, providing a neutral and professional service focused on achieving the best outcome for your case.
+At Undisputed Legal, we make it our responsibility to ensure that your documents are served correctly and that your rights are protected, providing a neutral and professional service focused on achieving the best outcome for your case.

 OUR PROCESS